 Most people believe that meditation has something magical to it.
 They think that chanting a set of mantras will somehow change their lives.

 I’m not saying that it won’t help.
-It has its own significance, though.
+It has its significance, though.

 The idea here is: Why are we creating problems in the first place?

-Why are we looking for techniques to solve the problems that are created by us?
+Why are we looking for techniques to solve the problems created by us?

 Shouldn’t we at the very least stop and look?